Xris7o/photography-website/README.md

 		  getSomething: function () {}
 		};

 Event handlers and callback functions should be prefixed with “on”.
-	For example:

 		function onDownloadClick(event) {}

 		jQuery('.download').click(onDownloadClick);